databendlabs/databend/website/datafuse/docs/development/profiling.md

 ---
 id: development-howtoprofile
-title: How to profile Datafuse
+title: How to profile Databend
 ---

 ## flame graph

-Open `http://localhost:8080/debug/pprof/profile?seconds=5` in browser, Datafuse debug api will response the svg of the flame graph to the client.
+Open `http://localhost:8080/debug/pprof/profile?seconds=5` in browser, Databend debug api will response the svg of the flame graph to the client.

 ![](../images/profiling-flamegraph.png)